Diagrammatic representations of Generalized Temperley-Lieb algebras of affine type $\widetilde{B}$ and $\widetilde{D}$: The simple edges and the cut and paste operation

+\end{itemize} In Lemma \ref{lemma:cplength}, we showed that $\ell(\cp_e(D))=\ell(D)-1$ and we just proved that if $D=D_iD'$ and $\ell(D')< \ell(D)$, then $sh(D') = sh(\cp_e(D))$.
+Now we have to show that among the ways of splitting the decorations on the edges of $D'$ in an admissible way, the unique for which $\ell(D')=\ell(D)-1$ yields is the one provided by the cp-operation.
+In all the top basic cases, $U_R$ and $P_R^\bullet$ there is only one admissible way.
+In cases $N$, $P_R$ and $S_R$ there are at most three possibilities and in those that differ from the cp-operation way, only one decoration can be displaced.
+In these cases, the total weight increases and the length of $D'$ is not the right one.
+Hence the only possibility is $D'=\cp_e(D)$.

-Now, the complete proof can be performed analogously for the two suitable edges $(\stackrel{\bullet}{\smile})$ and $(\stackrel{\circ}{\smile})$.
-The only differences, with respect to the treated cases, are extra occurrences of $\bullet$ or $\circ$ in $D'$ and $\cp_e(D)$, that have to be considered when one compares the different possible way of decorating the edges. \end{proof}
+To complete the proof one should analyze the suitable edge $(\stackrel{\bullet}{\smile})$.
+However, the only differences with respect to the treated cases are extra occurrences of $\bullet$, and the proof is analogous. \end{proof}